Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 Enjoyed your Tidbits.

 Thank you!
 Well, I believe it was Will Taylor who once said that in almost every BRYONIA case, there’s a very severe pain!
-And then I remembered Robin Murphy saying that Bryonia can be restless, and since we all know about “polarities”–that if a remedy can be at one extreme it can also be at the other–it shouldn’t surprise anyone that the normally still Bryonia can also, potentially, be tossing and turning in bed.
-Then I remembered that Bryonia was dry, so, that was the icing on the cake.
+And that was a real revelation to me!
+I never forgot that!
+And then I remembered Robin Murphy saying that Bryonia can be restless, and since we all know about “polarities”–that if a remedy can be at one extreme it can also be at the other–it shouldn’t surprise anyone that the normally completely still Bryonia can also, potentially, be tossing and turning in bed due to pain.
+Then I remembered that Bryonia was known for dryness, so, that was the icing on the cake for me.

 And then, at the end of the night, after the stomach pain was gone, she got a headache which also was described as severe!
 So I said, “Maybe it’s the same remedy!”